 In 1949 the McGillivrays moved into the house at 7517 35th Ave NE and acquired the store space on the end of a row of shops at 7509 – 35th Ave NE (present site of Seattle Coin Shop) on the northwest side of the intersection of 75th and 35th.
-There was a small parking lot between their house and store.
+There was a small parking lot between their house and the store.

-The store was small but was an immediate success, and the McGillivrays, known to all as Mr. & Mrs. Mac, were obliged to make the attic and basement of their house into storage areas for merchandise.
+The McGillivrays, known to all as Mr. & Mrs. Mac, were obliged to make the attic and basement of their house next door into storage areas for merchandise.
 One day during a busy Christmas season, the Macs and two of their clerks all found one another over at the house, running to get something for a customer, leaving no employees in the store!
 They returned to find the customers waiting patiently for everybody to come back with their orders.

 The McGillivray’s Variety and Gift Store was jam-packed with merchandise, including gifts, greeting cards, gift wrap, party and paper goods, housewares, children’s clothing and hosiery.
 There was a hobby and craft department, and a complete yardage department with fabrics, notions, and patterns.
 On the lower floor was a toy department which featured fine collector dolls such as Madam Alexander’s, in a better selection than could be found even at downtown Seattle’s Frederick & Nelson Department Store.